 - If you have shared values, then those customers are far more likely to be advocates for your solutions, provide case studies and references that lead to more ideal customers engaging with you.

-Willing to engage and ready to take action
+Willing to engage

 - You need to be able to build strong relationships across all the buying influences (or personas).
 You need engagement with